eshinhw/quant-portfolio-visualizer/README.md

 # PyTrader

-Deleveop an automated trading bot to capitalize trading opportunities in FX markets.
+PyTrader is an automated trading bot to capitalize trading opportunities in FX markets.

 ## External Resources